ntsystemsit/ntsystemsit.github.io/_posts/2019-07-15-Send-Check-Point-Logs-to-Azure-Sentinel-beta.md

 local.*;auth,authpriv.none      -/var/log/syslog
 ```

-When we're done with the configuration we use the following commands to restart the Log Analytics Agent and the rsyslog service:
+When we're done with the configuration we use the following commands to restart the Log Analytics agent and the rsyslog service:

 ```
 sudo /opt/microsoft/omsagent/bin/service_control restart <workspace-id>